Do you make this mistake on slow days?

 1) Focus on your process, not on your results.

-This is easier said than done I realize, but it’s truly one of the most important keys to successful trading.
+This is easier said than done I realize, but it’s truly one of the most important keys to successful trading on slow days.
 In other words, focus on making the best decision at the given moment, and trust that good results will take care of themselves.
 If, on the other hand, you focus on making money (like most people do), you’re almost assured of losing money.

 When you’re about to take a trade (or when reviewing your trades) ask yourself and truly be honest with yourself if that trade had an edge that you could clearly define, or if that trade was based on not wanting to miss out, or on wanting to recoup earlier losses, or on not wanting to “do nothing” any longer, etc.